The MVC

 Start a new project.
 I'm calling mine /express_mvc

-Add sub-directories for /views and /controllers.
-We
+Add sub-directories for /models, /views, and /controllers.

 You can copy and paste the following code into your